mezklador/lightweight-django/04/README.md

 ====

-Don't forget to create a DB in PostgreSQL:
+Don't forget to create a DB in PostgreSQL (p.83 PDF):

 ```
 createdb -E UTF-8 scrum